ZhiLinR/SMU-CS203/Backend/User/README.md

 ### POST /login

 ---
-Validates existing user using their email and a hashed password, defined in request body.
+Validates existing user using their email and a hashed password, defined in request body. ***WORKS***

 Sample Request Body: